EivindEE/angularjs-playground/README.md

 ## References

-You can find the code and documentation for the credit card validation library [here](https://github.com/bendrucker/angular-credit-cards).
+'You can find the code and documentation for the credit card validation library [here](https://github.com/bendrucker/angular-credit-cards).

+## Gotchas

+Make sure your scope variables are named differently that your controllers.
+For example: Don't use the name $scope.lessons in the lessons controller.
+Doing so disrupts some angular internall magic.